Saidpur, Bangladesh: Geography and climate

 Saidpur is located in the Rangpur Division at Northern Bangladesh.
 The elevation of Saidpur is 40 meters.
 Most of the city and its surrounding area is made of Alluvium Flood plain.
 The river Khrkharia flows near the city.

 The city of Saidpur has a monsoon influenced Humid subtropical climate (Cwa).
 There are four seasons in Saidpur- A hot and Humid Summer (March–May), rainy and severe monsoon season (June–September), Short and relatively dry Autumn or post Monsoon season (October–November) and a mild, pleasant Winter (December–February).

 Education

 The city is famous for its educational institutions.
-Some renowned institutions of this city are Saidpur Government Science College, Bangladesh Railway Govt.
+Some renowned institutions of this city are Saidpur Govt.
+Science College, Bangladesh Railway Govt.
 School, Saidpur Cantonment Public School and College, Lions school and college, Saidpur, Sunflower School and College, Al-Faruque Academy, Saidpur Government College, Saidpur Adarsha Girls School and College, Cantonment Board High School, Saidpur, International School, Saidpur.
 Besides those, there are 9 more colleges and more than 50 secondary and primary schools in the city.
 The city has three colleges that offer undergraduate and degree courses under Bangladesh National University.
 In recent, four or five schools, as well as colleges, become top on the merit list of Board of Intermediate and Secondary Education, Dinajpur.
 It has one of the major university co-ordinated by Bangladesh Army named Bangladesh Army University of Science and Technology (BAUST).
-It offers major undergraduate courses like EEE and BBA, mechanical engineering Mechanical engineering.